MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ![A screenshot of nine pages from the report template with charts and tables](/img/Interactive-Website-Performance-Report-Template-Thumbnail.png)

 ## Overview

-The report template is created for anyone who would like to analyse a performance of a website.
-It takes date from your site using Google Analytics and displays it in [Google Data Studio](https://datastudio.google.com/), Google's free online tool for visualising large amount of date to get useful insights.
+The report template is created for anyone who would like to analyse the performance of a website.
+It takes data from your site using Google Analytics and displays it in [Google Data Studio](https://datastudio.google.com/), Google's free online tool for visualising a large amount of data to get useful insights.
 Google Data Studio can load data from all kinds of sources, e.g. Google Analytics, Google Search Console, Google Ads, Facebook and a lot more.

 ## Available Versions